mablic/discordBot/README.md

      - Message back to the 'check-in' Channel daily at 5:00 AM CST with list of checked members
      - A world for blessing comes with the check message from the Bot
      - Checked data will be saved to the database daily

+ - SCHEDULER
+     - Watch any Discord Text Channels with key world 'scheduler'
+     - Customizable message to notified user to check-in in on the CHECK IN channel
+     - Reminder to the user every hour if not CHECKED IN

  - PRESENTATION
      - Presentation the 'tag' and 'time' with LINE chart, PIE chart and HISTOGRAM chart